maccelarimatt/Benchmarking-Post-Quauntum-Cryptography/README.md

 ```
 export PQCBENCH_KYBER_ALG=ML-KEM-1024
 export PQCBENCH_DILITHIUM_ALG=ML-DSA-65

 ```

+## Optional: AI-assisted analysis in the GUI

+The Flask GUI can summarise benchmark comparisons with a local or hosted LLM.
+By default the feature stays in a deterministic fallback mode, so no extra setup is required.
+To enable one of the providers:

+1. Choose a provide in `apps/gui/.env`:
+   - `LLM_PROVIDER=openai_compatible` for OpenAI, vLLM, LM Studio, etc. Configure `LLM_BASE_URL`, `LLM_MODEL`, and (if needed) `LLM_API_KEY`.
+   - `LLM_PROVIDER=huggingface` for the Hugging Face Inference API.
+Supply `HF_API_KEY` and optionally override `HF_MODEL`.
+   - `LLM_PROVIDER=ollama` for a local Ollama server.
+Ensure Ollama is running and set `LLM_MODEL` if you want something other than the default `llama3.1:8b`.
+2. Install the optional dependency used for HTTP calls: `pip install requests` (the package is listed in `requirements-dev.txt` for convenience).
+3. Restart `flask run` so the GUI picks up the new environment.

+When the configuration is missing or the provider cannot be reached the GUI falls back to the built-in heuristic summariser and surfaces a warning banner instead of failing the benchmark workflow.

 Compatibility: legacy `*_MECH` env vars (e.g., `KYBER_MECH`) are also honored, but `PQCBENCH_*` takes precedence when both are set.